Diffraction Aided Wireless Positioning: Indoor Positioning

-Here $a_{rx,k}(\theta_{rx,k})$ and $a_{tx,k}(\theta_{tx,k})$ are the respective receiver and transmitter array response vectors for the $k^{th}$ MPC formed between the transmitter and the receiver.
-Each MPC has four properties: (a) complex gain: $h_k$, (b) Angle-of-Arrival (AoA): $\theta_{rx,k}$, (c) Angle-of-Departure(AoD): $\theta_{tx,k}$ and the propagation delay: $\tau_k$.
-We assume the transmitter and receiver antenna gains only vary across elevation, thus the path gain is only affected by the elevation AoA and AoD of the MPCs.
-All four parameters for each MPC are ultimately affected by objects in the environment and the frequency of operation through the three main mechanisms: (a) reflection from surfaces, (b) diffraction from edges, and (c) transmission through various building materials.
+Here, $a_{rx,k}(\theta_{rx,k})$ and $a_{tx,k}(\theta_{tx,k})$ are the respective gains of the receiver and transmitter antenna for the $k^{th}$ MPC formed between the transmitter and the receiver.
+Each MPC has four properties: (a) complex gain: $h_k$, (b) Angle-of-Arrival (AoA): $\theta_{rx,k}$, (c) Angle-of-Departure(AoD): $\theta_{tx,k}$ and (d) the propagation delay: $\tau_k$.
+We assume that the transmitter and receiver antenna gains only vary across elevation, thus the path gain is only affected by the elevation AoA and AoD of the MPCs.
+Note that $\theta$ in Assumption $\ref{assumption_distance_node_window}$ is slightly different from AoD $\theta_{tx,k}$.
+Both AoA $\theta_{rx,k}$ and AoD $\theta_{tx,k}$ are the angles the MPCs make with the z-axis.
+The four parameters for each MPC are ultimately affected by objects in the environment and the frequency of operation through the three main mechanisms: (a) reflection from surfaces, (b) diffraction from edges, and (c) transmission through various building materials.
 Both the building materials and the geometry of the walls can attenuate the MPCs by changing the number of significant reflections, diffractions, and transmissions each path can undergo before it reaches the receiver.
 We conducted a statistical study on the MPCs generated for an O2I signal propagation scenario relevant to our positioning system.
 The key results used for further analysis are shown below, with the details of the study presented in Appendix \ref{section_raytracing_appendix}. \begin{itemize} \item The diffraction MPCs between the outdoor transmitter and the indoor receiver are generated by a single interaction of the propagating signal with the upper or lower edge of the windows located on the same floor of the building as the receiver.
 For an \footnote{The first arriving path will be one of the diffraction MPC assuming the direct path is sufficiently attenuated, however the direct path attenuation is ultimately a function of the operating frequency and building material and possibly holds for mmWave frequencies.
-The operating frequency 28GHz assumption is based on the measurement campaign in \cite{bas2019outdoor}. }operating frequency of 28 GHz and brick-walled buildings, these diffraction MPCs are the first arriving paths at most of the indoor receiver locations. \item The diffraction MPCs arrive at the receiver nearly parallel to the ground, i.e., the receive side AoA elevation angle is approximately $90^\circ$. \end{itemize}
+The operating frequency $28$GHz assumption is based on the measurement campaign in \cite{bas2019outdoor}. }operating frequency of 28 GHz and brick-walled buildings, these diffraction MPCs are the first arriving paths at most of the indoor receiver locations. \end{itemize}